The original 1998 Working Time Regulations have been updated numerous times.

-Working time regulations are in place to protect workers from being over-worked.
-If you are self-employed, running your own business and are free to work for different clients and customers, these regulations do not apply to you.
+All the regulations are in place to protect workers from being over-worked.
+If you are self-employed, running your own business and are free to work for different clients and customers, they do not apply to you.

 Work includes traveling as part of the job, working lunches and job-related training.